Illinois Compiled Statutes

 issue registration plates designated as Gold Star license plates to any Illinois resident who is the

-surviving widow, widower, sibling, daughter, son, or parent of a person who served in the Armed Forces of the United States and
+surviving widow or widower, to each parent who is an Illinois resident, and to each Illinois resident who is a child, stepchild, child through adoption, brother, half-brother, sister, or half-sister, of a person who served in the Armed Forces of the United States and

 lost his or her life while in service whether in peacetime or war.
 The

-surviving widow or widower and each surviving parent, daughter, son, and sibling shall be issued one or more sets of registration plates.
+surviving widow or widower, each of the parents, and each child, stepchild, child through adoption, brother, half-brother, sister, or half-sister shall be issued one or more sets of registration plates.
 Registration plates issued under this

 Section shall be for first division vehicles and second division vehicles

 of 8,000 pounds or less.
 The Secretary may, in his or her discretion, allow the plates to be issued as vanity or personalized plates in accordance with Section 3-405.1 of this Code.
-No registration fee shall be required from a surviving widow, widower, or parent of a person who served in the Armed Forces of the United States and
+No registration fee shall be required from surviving widows, widowers, parents, or children of persons who served in the Armed Forces of the United States: